sriram-0311/ImageMosaicing/README.md

 mkdir build && cd build && cmake .. && make
 ```

-Place the two images you want to mosaic in respective folders named "DanaHallway1" and "DanaOffice" in the buil directory.
+Place the two images you want to mosaic in respective folders named `DanaHallway1` and `DanaOffice` in the `build` directory.

 Run the binary with the following command:
 ```